wormhole-foundation/example-wormhole-lending/README.md

 - Deposit collateral from chainA and borrow tokens from chainB.
 - Repay the borrowed loan (plus interest) on chainB and receive their collateral on chainA.

+**Lenders**
+- Deposit native assets on any chain.
+- Redeem deposit (plus interest) on the chain they deposited on.

 ## Non-Goals
 ---